LiorKirsch/brain-heatmap/README.md

 Then run the python (tested on python2.7) script to generate the heatmaps.
 * The python script will load the colors from the csv file.
-* Then it will modify the svg atlas images and save the new images to the output folder.
+* Then it will modify the atlas svg-images and save the new images to the output folder.

 If you enconter problems while running the python script try install beautiful soup